lucaperullo/liquid-glass/README.md

 - React 16.8+
 - Modern browser with backdrop-filter support
-- Tailwind CSS (recommended for styling)
+- Tailwind CSS is included in the package

 ## 🛠️ Development